rjcortese/myloginrs/README.md

 println!("{}", mylogin_plaintext);
 ```

-Both of these examples pass `None` as the path to use the
+This second example passes `None` as the path to use the
 default .mylogin.cnf location (`%APPDATA%\MySQL\.mylogin.cnf` on windows or
 `~/.mylogin.cnf` on everything else).